equinor/xtgeo/docs/datamodels.rst

 (GridProperty class):

 * The geometry is stored as pointers to C arrays; hence the geometry itself is not directly accessible in Python.
-The C arrays are usually named p_coord_v, p_zcorn_v, and p_actnum_v.
+The C arrays are usually named coordsv, zcornsv, and p_actnum_v.
 They are one dimensionial arrays.

 * The grid dimensions are given by ``ncol * nrow * nlay``